 When you enter into a contract with us to study or work we may collect financial, profile and preference information that you provide.

-The University does not hold or process electronic card payments; these transactions, including all personal data, are transferred to external web payment services and are governed by their privacy notices.
+The University does not hold or process electronic card payments; these transactions, including all personal data, are transferred to external web payment services and are governed by their privacy policies and notices.

 The University also collects data from publically available sources.

-Cranfield School of Management uses Hub Spot to facilitate and assist website visitors with any enquiries that they may have.
+Cranfield Group uses Live Chat to facilitate and assist website visitors with any enquiries that they may have.

 Explaining the legal reasons we rely on